-The Watch Hill Light has served the seafaring community of Watch Hill and its neighbors for over 200 years.
-Within the museum, visitors have the opportunity to view letters, bills and journals that offer insight as to how the lighthouse keepers lived and worked in the facility.
+The Watch Hill Light has served the seafaring community of Watch Hill, Rhode Island and its neighbors for over 200 years.
+Within the museum, visitors have numerous things to do, including the opportunity to view letters, bills and journals that offer insight as to how the lighthouse keepers lived and worked in the facility.

 Mystic Seaport: The Museum of America and the Sea is the nation's leading maritime museum.
 Explore American maritime history first-hand as you climb aboard historic tall ships, stroll through a re-created 19th-century coastal village or watch a working preservation shipyard in action.

 As New England’s hands-on aquarium, Mystic Aquarium offers unforgettable animal encounters, fun interactive experiences and dynamic learning opportunities for people of all ages.
 Sea lion shows, beluga whales and African penguins make it a special place, while deep-sea exploration exhibits make it one of a kind.